publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch31/m__us_usc_t30_s1903.md

         (1) __In general__

-        An entity shall not be eligible to receive a grant or contract, or participate in a cooperative agreement, under subsection (a) of this section unless—
+        An entity shall not be eligible to receive a grant or contract, or participate in a cooperative agreement, under subsection (a) unless—

             (A) the entity submits a proposal to the Secretary at such time, in such manner, and accompanied by such information as the Secretary may reasonably require; and